Hyperbolic and satellite Lorenz links obtained by twisting: Parents of T-links

 In this section, we build the ``parent links'' mentioned in the introduction.
 Dehn filling on such links produces T-links with full twists.
 By classifying when such links are hyperbolic, and applying Thurston's hyperbolic Dehn filling theorem, we show that, in an appropriate sense, most T-links with only full twists are hyperbolic.
 This is an extension of work by de~Paiva and Purcell~\cite{depaiva-purcell2021satellites}.
 There, the same links were constructed, and some conditions were given to guarantee hyperbolicity.
 Here, we strengthen the result by completely characterising when such links are hyperbolic.

-\begin{definition} Let $p, q$ be relatively prime integers such that $1<q<p$.
+\begin{definition}[The unknots $J_a$] Let $p, q$ be relatively prime integers such that $1<q<p$.
 Consider the $(p,q)$-torus braid on $p$ strands, and its closure, the torus link $T(p,q)$.
 Let $F$ denote the Heegaard torus on which $T(p, q)$ lies.
 Let $a$ be an integer with $0< a < p$.
-Denote by $J_{a}$ an unknot lying horizontally with respect to the $(p,q)$-torus braid, positioned just above the crossings of the braid, bounding a disc such that the interior of that disc meets $F$ transversely in a single arc intersecting the $a$ leftmost strands of the braid.
+Define the \emph{unknot $J_{a}$} to be an unknot lying horizontally with respect to the $(p,q)$-torus braid, positioned just above the crossings of the braid, bounding a disc such that the interior of that disc meets $F$ transversely in a single arc intersecting the $a$ leftmost strands of the braid.

-More generally, given $a_1, \dots, a_n$ satisfying $1< a_1 < \dots < a_n <p$, take disjoint unknots $J_{a_{1}}, \dots, J_{a_n}$ as above, positioned so that the $i$-th is pushed vertically above the $(i+1)$-th with respect to the braid, so that all are disjoint.
+More generally, given $a_1, \dots, a_n$ satisfying $1< a_1 < \dots < a_n <p$, define \emph{unknots $J_{a_{1}}, \dots, J_{a_n}$} to be disjoint unknots as above, positioned so that the $i$-th is pushed vertically above the $(i+1)$-th with respect to the braid, so that all are disjoint.
 Figure~\ref{Fig:AugmentedLink} shows an example. \end{definition}

+These links $T(p,a)\cup J_{a_1}\cup \dots \cup J_{a_n}$ can be Dehn filled to obtain T-links.
+They are also studied in \cite{depaiva-purcell2021satellites}, where it is shown that $K$ is hyperbolic whenever all the $a_i>q$ are not multiples of $q$.
+Below, we improve that result to show that only one of the $a_i$ need not be a multiple of $q$ to guarantee hyperbolicity.